tm-craggs/city-notes/Year 1/Algorithms/Revision Notes/9 - Context-Free Grammars.md

 ## Algorithms

-A **recogniser** for a grammar is an algorithm that tells us if an input string
+A **recogniser** for a grammar is an algorithm that tells us if an input string belongs to the language.

+More often, people want to go the other way.
+Starting with a string and working out how it can be derived from the start symbol.
+This process is called parsing.

+A **parser** for a context-free grammar is an algorithm that takes as input a string and either.
+- Returns a parse tree for the string.
+- Announces that not parse tree exists.

+General parsing algorithms parse a string of length n in O(n3) time.
+In practice, one uses special kinds of context-free grammar that have O(n) time parsers,

+## Regular Languages and context-free languages

+Any regular language can be describe using a context free grammar.